clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 }
 ```

-Might not be the most efficient code possible with all the for loops and
-what not… but let’s see what it can do.
+Might not be the most efficient code possible with all the for loops and what not... but let's see what it can do.

-Since this is an iterative approach, we can visualize the progress at
-every iteration using the history variables provided by my function\!
+Since this is an iterative approach, we can visualize the progress at every iteration using the history variables provided by my function!

 ``` r
 library(gganimate)